Zeba-karkhanawala/AWAAI-RAG-Demo/README.md

 git clone https://github.com/yourusername/AWAAI-RAG-Demo.git
 ```

-## 2. Set Up the .env File
+### 2. Set Up the .env File

 The demo requires an **OpenAI API Key** to interact with the OpenAI models.
-To set up the API key, follow these steps:
+To set up the API key, follow the steps mentioned in the **'How to get an OpenAI API key.pdf'** document.
+Then follow the below steps.

 1. Create a new file named `.env` in the **root directory** of the project.
 2. Add the following line to the `.env` file, replacing `your-openai-api-key` with your actual OpenAI API key: